 Legislators in Illinois Support Legal Weed

 The Illinois Senate voted March 1 to put another marijuana referendum on ballots this November statewide, according to the Associated Press.
 The Senate Executive Committee voted to add a referendum on the November ballot which asks voters if Illinois should legalize recreational marijuana and regulate it like the state regulates alcohol and tobacco.

 People who are in support of the legislation say that other states that have legalized and regulated the drug have seen a sharp increase in tax revenue.
 Supporters also believe that legalizing marijuana could help to combat opioid addiction in the state.

 Over 40 people die daily from prescription drugs in the state, according to the Illinois Department of Human Services.
 In fact, people are dying at such a rapid rate that physicians in Illinois have declared opioids a danger to the state.

 State Sen. Jason Barickman, (R-Bloomington) is in favor of legalizing recreational marijuana and believes legalization is an inevitability that Republicans need to acknowledge and involve themselves in.

-State Sen. Don Harmon (D-Oak Park) is another legislator in favor of legalization, having introduced legislation that would allow patients to trade their prescription painkillers for medical marijuana.
-The bill, called The Alternatives to Opioids Act, was passed last month by the Senate Executive Committee and is currently being considered by the entire Senate.
+State Sen. Don Harmon (D-Oak Park) is another legislator in favor of legalization.
+The bill her introduced, called The Alternatives to Opioids Act, was passed last month by the Senate Executive Committee and is currently being considered by the entire Senate.

 ABC News reported findings from a poll conducted by Southern Illinois University concluding that almost 75 percent of people in Illinois support legalizing recreational marijuana.
 If lawmakers in the state consider the will of the voters in Illinois, marijuana could be legal in the state soon.